OsBlaineOra/db-devops-tools/UTPLSQL.md

     1. Check results, all 4 tests should now pass.

 ## Test for Exceptions
-Even though we have 100% code coverage, there is still at least one potential bug.
+Even though we have 100% code coverage, there is still at least one more test you should create.
 If a user calls this function and passes in a non numeric value the function will throw an exception "numeric or value error".
 Add a test to check for the expected exception.

 Edit the package spec